 What Damages Can I Claim If I Was Injured By Another Employee

-Despite the fact that all claims are different, if you were to look at a number of accidents at work compensation examples, you would find that settlements often comprise of similar types of damages, for example:
+Even though all claims are different, if you were to look at several accidents at work compensation examples, you would find that settlements often comprise of similar types of damages, for example:

 - Special damages (to compensate ad-hoc and financial losses):